Our People

 Graduate Research Assistant

-John Huby is a mechanical engineering MS student at Purdue University who graduated from Purdue with a BS in mechanical engineering in spring 2023.
+John Huby is a mechanical engineering PhD student at Purdue University who graduated from Purdue with a BS in mechanical engineering in spring 2023.
 His research is in the development of high glide low GWP refrigerant blends for heat exchanger optimization.
 When not in the lab, John enjoys working out, playing volleyball and basketball, or practicing ballet.

 Visiting Scholars